ajit-dherange/Jenkins_CICD_With_Tomcat/README.md

 6) Click on apply and save
 7) Run the Job (click on Build Now)
 8) Check the console output
-8) Connect to the Jenkins server
+9) Connect to the Jenkins server
-9) Go to the location where code is downloaded
+10) Go to the location where code is downloaded >> # ls -l <workspace path>

-Ls -l <path> (/var/lib/jenkins/workspace/demojob)
+Workspace: /var/lib/jenkins/workspace/Development

 ### Stage 2 : Continuous Build - Convert the java files in to artifact ( .war file)